knote2019/llama2-from-scratch/README.md

 # 1. Introduction

-official llama2 model defination can be find in https://github.com/meta-llama/llama.
+official llama2 model definition can be find in https://github.com/meta-llama/llama.

 this part will introduce structure of llama2 7b model, and also the links to download model weight.